Get

 Image Credit: Alexander Raths, Shutterstock

-There has been one study that found that colloidal silver when applied topically to the skin was effective in preventing clumps of bacteria called biofilm from causing infections.
-Topical colloidal silver is beneficial to humans when applied to wounds or burns to prevent infections, but even the topical application of colloidal silver is debated.
+Studies have found that colloidal silver, when applied topically to the skin, was effective in preventing clumps of bacteria called biofilm from causing infections.
+Topical colloidal silver may be considered beneficial to humans when applied to wounds or burns to prevent infections, but even the topical application of colloidal silver is debated.

 What Are the Different Types of Colloidal Silver?

-Colloidal silver comes in various forms, including topical and oral ingestion preparations.
+Colloidal silver comes in various forms, including topical, inhalation, and oral ingestion preparations.

 Topical preparations of colloidal silver include: